Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Release 2.0.8

 - Fix: Conveyed Items for Information Flow and for Connector
+- Fix: Opened tabbed were duplicated by opening another repository
-- Swtich off annoying tooltip in SQL window
+- Switch off annoying tooltip in SQL window

 ## Not yet scheduled